 This module will give students foundational knowledge about ways that communication, media, and culture can be systematically and critically analysed: students will learn about key concepts and theories from the field of media and communication studies and about how these are applied as tools for analysis.
-The module offers examples of the craft of social scientific and anthropological research, as well as cultural studies.
+The module offers examples of the craft of screen analysis, cultural analysis, and social scientific communication studies.
 These will be analytical approaches that students can subsequently use in the course of their studies.

 This module will provide a broad introduction to digital communication and social media as an object of study.
 It will facilitate students in thinking about the role of the internet, digital platforms and social media apps and their role in culture, society and democracy.
 It will firstly ask what is different about digital and social media compared to more traditional media, and pose the question of whether we need new tools and ways of thinking in relation to these newer media.
 It will then introduce several topics and case studies to allow students to think about the role and potential influence the rise of these tools may or may not have had on society.

 This module will introduce students to foundational knowledge in the field of communication and media studies.
 Students will learn how communication practices and media technologies have developed historically and their relevance for social, political and economic changes, as well as learning about the development of Communication and Media as a broad and diverse academic field.
 The module familiarises students with different theoretical perspectives both historical and contemporary.